r-Techsupport/rTS_Wiki/docs/factoids/diskpart-wl.md

 attrib disk clear readonly
 ```

-If successful, Command Prompt should output 'Disk attibutes cleared successfully'
+If successful, Command Prompt should output 'Disk attributes cleared successfully'
 You can now exit Command Prompt
 Keep in mind that drives are often write-locked because they are failing or dead.
 In those cases, it's best to back up the data on said drive